ryderd9323/3CardPoker/README.md

-Networked + multi-threaded 3-card poker game written in Java.
+Networked + multi-threaded 3-card poker game written in Java and JavaFX.